MileHacker Logo

 • Portuguese language proficiency creates a barrier for those relying on local help.

-• Specialized services for visual impairments are not widely available.
+• Specialized services for those with vision problems are not widely available.

 • There are no specific local organizations widely promoted for international travelers regarding accessibility in Campos.